nanoframework/nanoframework.github.io/content/building/build-stm32.md

 - Clean the build folder by deleting it's contents and restart VS Code.

 ## Flash the STM32 target

+There are two options to flash the nanoBooter & nanoCLR images to a target.
+The first one uses the C/C++ tools in VS Code along with OpenOCD.
+This is the way to do it if you're planning to debug the code.
+The second uses a stand alone tool from STM that _just_ flashes the images into the target.
+Useful if you don't plan to do any debugging.

+### Starting a debug session in VS Code

+1. Assuming that you have a valid `launch.json` configuration for the target that you've build, you can go to the Run section.

+1. Choose the launch configuration for nanoBooter corresponding to your target.

+1. Click on the `Start Debugging` (green arrow).
+  (this will flash the nanoBooter into the target's flash memory)

+1. Stop the debug session.

+1. Choose the launch configuration for nanoCLR corresponding to your target.

+1. Click on the `Start Debugging` (green arrow).
+  (this will flash the nanoBooter into the target's flash memory)

+1. Stop the debug session.

+>>Note: You don't have to re-flash nanoBooter every time you flash nanoCLR as it won't be erased.

+### Using STM32 ST-LINK Utility

 1. Download the [STM32 ST-LINK Utility](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link004.html) from ST web site and install it in your development machine.